 The U.S. Food and Drug Administration (FDA) has approved two targeted drugs for brain tumor treatment.
 Avastin® (bevacizumab) is approved for recurrent glioblastoma and Afinitor ® (everolimus) for subependymal giant cell astrocytoma.

 Tumor Treating Fields

-These are vaccines or drugs which stimulate the immune system that are being studied to see if they can treat primary and secondary brain tumors.
+These are vaccines or drugs that stimulate the immune system to kill cancer cells.
+They are being studied to see if they can treat primary and secondary brain tumors.

 Drugs to Help with Symptoms